 I can’t tell you how much risk exposure you should have since everybody’s risk-tolerance and financial situation is different.
 All I can say is that you need to quantify your risk tolerance and then invest accordingly.

 The most logical risk asset for me to invest in is real estate because lower mortgage rates bring in more real estate demand.
-We’ve already had a significant slowdown in many real estate markets in 2H2018.
-Without a correction 2H2018 I’d be more cautious.
+More people spending more time at home means the intrinsic value of real estate is going up.

-With mortgage rates roughly 1% lower than in 2018 coupled with a retreat in real estate prices, it is my belief that real estate will rebound or at least stay steady in the coming years.
+With mortgage rates roughly 1% lower than in 2019 coupled with demographic shifts, it is my belief that real estate will rebound or at least stay steady in the coming years.
 The Fed has telegraphed it is willing to be accommodative (cut rates) to fend off a recession if necessary.

 Check out Fundrise, the leading real estate crowdfunding platform today.
 They have a variety of real estate funds and deals to allow you to diversify your real estate investments and earn income passively without the hassle of managing tenants or maintenance issues.
 Fundrise is free to sign up and explore.